undying-cipher/github-actions-tutorial/README.md

 4. Push the build artifacts to some system
 5. Deploy the project to production

-GitHub actions utilizes container technologies to provide compatibility with almost all kinds of projects.
+GitHub actions utilize container technologies to provide compatibility with almost all kinds of projects.

 ## What are Matrix Strategies?